Doublevil/scbspeedrun/README.md

     - Name of the strat
     - Approximate time of level completion when the strat is done right (without transitions)
     - Estimated difficulty of the strat, as a 5-star rating, ★☆☆☆☆ being the easiest and ★★★★★ the hardest
-    - A collapsible panel (by default only the fastest strat is expanded) containing a video of the strat being executed, and optional notes
+    - A collapsible panel (by default only the fastest strat is expanded) containing an animated image of the strat being executed, and optional notes

+**Note:** You can click the animated image of a strat to download a video of it.

 ### Level-by-level strats